NetLogo/Rnd-Extension/README.md

 In both cases, the probability of each item being picked is proportional to the weight reported by _reporter-task_ for this item.

-The weights reported by _reporter-task_ must not be negative, and there must be at least one candidate with a positive weight.
+The weights reported by _reporter-task_ must not be negative.

+If all weights are `0.0`, each candidate has an equal probability of being picked.

 ## Building